The preamble of AA

 Written by Edmund Murphy on 07 February 2022

 Alcoholics Anonymous is a long-standing organization dedicated to helping people overcome alcohol addiction.
-Through attending meetings and practicing the 12 Steps, addicts learn to overcome their dependence on alcohol and begin long-term recovery.
+Through attending meetings and practicing the 12 Steps, addicts learn to overcome their alcohol dependence and begin long-term recovery.
 At the beginning of each meeting, a statement or prayer known as the preamble is spoken aloud by the leader of the meeting.
-But what does it mean?

 Key takeaways: